qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

     a raster catalog as described in the
     :ref:`Create a Virtual Raster <tm_virtual_raster>` section.

-Click on the :guilabel:`Merge` algorithm from the :menuselection:`GDAL --> Raster miscellaneous` menu.
+#.
+Click on the :guilabel:`Merge` algorithm from the
+   :menuselection:`GDAL --> Raster miscellaneous` menu.

-As we did for the :ref:`Create a Virtual raster <tm_virtual_raster>` you can use the |browseButton| to choose which layers you want to merge.
+#.
+As we did for the :ref:`Create a Virtual raster <tm_virtual_raster>`, use
+   the |browseButton| to choose which layers you want to merge.

    You can also specify a Virtual raster as input, and then all of the rasters that it consists of will be processed.

-If you know the GDAL library, you can also add your own options by opening the :guilabel:`Advanced parameters` menu.
+#.
+If you know the GDAL library, you can also add your own options by opening the
+   :guilabel:`Advanced parameters` menu.

 .. image:: img/merge_rasters.png
    :align: center